ameer424/postgresql-for-novices/docs/architecture.md

 exit - Shuts down the application.

 Admin commands:
-get (<list_of_ids> or "all") - Finds the users by their ids or returns all users.
+get (<list_of_ids> or "all" or "tofile") - Finds the users by their ids, find all users or find all users and write the result to csv-file..
 create <list_of_id_and_name_pairs> - Creates users for given ids and names.
 Id can be for example student number/id used in school.
+createkeysfromcsv - Give a csv-file with two columns and semicolon as separator.
+First column should be for ids and second column for names.
 delete <list_of_ids> - Deletes users with given ids.
 setapi <ON_or_OFF> - Sets Api's availability.
 If defined ON, users can send their requests.
 If set OFF, requests can not be sent.
-setparams - Is used for setting parameters of the LLM.
+setparameters - Is used for setting parameters of the LLM.
 After giving command setparams, user is asked to give values for each parameter.
 Those parameters left blank wil not be modified.
-getparams - Prints out the current parameters of the LLM.
+getparameters - Prints out the current parameters of the LLM.

 In case an invalid argument is given, system alerts that command isn't found and then lists all possible commands.